Apprentice Automotive Service Technician

 About apprenticeship programs

-Apprenticeship programs provide a unique approach to post-secondary education, combining classroom based learning (known as technical training) with on the job training.
+Apprenticeship programs provide a unique approach to post-secondary education, combining classroom-based learning (known as technical training) with on-the-job training.
 This enables you to “earn while you learn,” significantly reducing the need for student debt and building your career NOW instead of waiting until you’ve completed your education.

 In addition to earning wages while learning on the job, many apprentices have their technical training paid for by their company, and/or qualify for Employment Insurance while in school.
-Additionally there are a number of grants and tax credits available to both apprentices and employers.
-Visit itabc.ca to learn more.
+Additionally, there are a number of grants and tax credits available to both apprentices and employers.
+Visit skilledtradesbc.ca to learn more.

 A Red Seal trade can also be a stepping stone to further education, management positions, or even returning to college as an educator teaching the next generation of tradespeople.